-5) Treat the area with the following 4 methods:
+Treat the area 4 ways:

-Massage helps to increase oxygen circulation and will reduce the painful build up of lactic acid.
+Massage helps to increase oxygen circulation and will reduce the painful buildup of lactic acid.

-Avoid massaging if the muscle is directly over the source of injury.
+Avoid massaging if you suspect that your sore muscle is directly over the source of injury.

-ii) Pain Medication
+ii) Take the Proper Dose of Pain Medication

 If the pain is severe and mobility is difficult, muscle relaxants, anti-inflammatory or anti-spasmodic medication may be required.
 Use with caution and only if needed.